Argentina is famous for many things, including wine, football, and beautiful landscapes that capture the imagination, but that’s not all.

 Not to mention Argentina is the eighth-largest country in the world covering 2.8 million square miles.

 Things Argentina is Famous For

-With its unique geography and climate conditions that helped shape its history and culture.
+Its unique geography and climate conditions helped shape the history and culture of Argentina.
 Evidence of this can be seen in their exceptional cuisine, specifically in their beef and wine industries which have become significant exports and economic stimulants.
 Let’s take a look at some of the things that Argentina is famous for.

 #1 Lionel Messi

 This iconic Argentinian Football player’s name is synonymous with the sport that’s become a ubiquitous aspect of Argentinian culture.

 Argentina is famous for a world-class football team with Lionel Messi widely regarded as one of the best players in the world.
 On September 23d, 2019 he received the FIFA best player award.
 In Messi’s hometown of Rosario, government officials forbid parents from naming their children Messi fearing it would confuse the local population.